phetsims/unit-rates/implementation-notes.md

 :SHOPPING & SHOPPING LAB:

+- Most functionality is in common as the Shopping & Shopping Lab screens are very similar.

 - The main models (Shelf, Scale & Number Line) are all dervived from ItemCollection which holds multiple arrays of items (i.e. apples, carrots, etc.. ).
 Instanced of individual items are moved from one model to another when a user drags them.
 (i.e. from shelf to scale or vice versa).
 The item arrays are switched in each model when the itemTypeProperty changes.

 - Any item that is not dragged to the scale drop zone is automatically moved back to the shelf.
+This is initiated in common/shopping/model/URShoppingModel

 :RACING LAB: